XsLangley/CoCoS-AAAI2022/README.md

 | Ogbn-arxiv | 169343    | 2501829   | 40            | 128           | 90941/ 29799/ 48603       | 53.70             |

 We also conduct experiments on Amazon-Computers, Amazon-Photos, Coauthor-CS and Coauthor-Physics datasets.
-Results on these additional datasets will be provided soon.
+Results on these additional datasets refer to our paper.

 ### Hyperparameters to Reproduce the Results